BaiGanio/baiganio.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
 about: Use this template to capture relevant information & to track bug reports consistently.
 To add priority and business value to better organize Sprints and work.
-Give us a hint & create a report to help us improve.
 title: 'Your-Bug-Title-Here'
 labels: 'Bug'
 assignees: ''